RIL topples TCS to become most valuable company by market cap post Q1 earnings

 Reliance share price has consistently been trading higher for third consecutive session and rising nearly 6 percent in these sessions due to highest ever profit reported for the June quarter.

-Mukesh Ambani-owned conglomerate Reliance Industries finally surpassed country's largest IT company TCS to become the most valuable company by market capitalisation at Dalal Street on Tuesday.
+Mukesh Ambani-owned conglomerate Reliance Industries finally surpassed country's largest IT company TCS to become the most valuable company by market capitalisation on bourses on Tuesday.

-Reliance rallied 2.2 percent intraday to hit a fresh record high of Rs 1,175.45 and touched the market cap of Rs 7.41 lakh crore, which was higher compared to TCS (Rs 7.39 lakh crore).
+Reliance rallied 2.6 percent intraday to hit a fresh record high of Rs 1,179.90 and touched the market-cap of Rs 7.41 lakh crore, higher compared to TCS' Rs 7.39 lakh crore.

 Reliance share price has consistently been trading higher for third consecutive session and rising nearly 6 percent in these sessions due to highest ever profit reported for the June quarter.

+In fact it rallied nearly 28 percent, so far, in 2018 as Jio, petrochemical and retail businesses have been adding more profits.

+Experts remained positive on the stock, citing likely growth in consumer as well as petrochemical businesses.

-Morgan Stanley maintained overweight rating on the stock with a target at Rs 1,230 per share.
+Morgan Stanley maintained its overweight rating on the stock with a target at Rs 1,230 per share.

 The company has posted first quarter consolidated profit at Rs 9,485 crore, which grew by 0.3 percent compared to Rs 9,459 crore in the previous quarter.
 The year-on-year bottomline growth was 4.5 percent.